‘Inspiring and thought-provoking’ conference on anxiety

-Grant leads to launch of Cardiff group
+Grant leads to successful launch of Cardiff branch

 Whopping big Christmas present